AnchalDayal/World-Mining-Commodities---SQL/README.md

 4. Calculate the percentage contribution of each company to the global production of 'Nickel' in 2020.
 5. List the commodities mined by companies operating in more than 3 countries and producing over 100,000 tons annually.

-## How to Use:
-1. Clone the repository: `git clone [GitHub link]`
-2. Load the datasets into your SQL database.
-3. Run the queries provided to explore the data.

 ## Conclusion:
 This project allows you to practice SQL skills in a meaningful context while uncovering insights about the global mining industry.
 It's an excellent resource for anyone looking to develop a deeper understanding of SQL queries and data analysis.